 The 10 Best Film Cameras

-This wiki has been updated 36 times since it was first published in July of 2015.
+This wiki has been updated 37 times since it was first published in July of 2015.
 For all you old school snappers out there who still appreciate the quality of celluloid, one of these film cameras will give you the shots you're looking for.
 Whether you're returning to an old hobby or just learning to shoot, there's something here for everybody.
 There are even some throwback instant options on our list that are great for use at parties or by anyone feeling nostalgic.
-When users buy our independently chosen editorial recommendations, we may earn commissions to help fund the Wiki.
+When users buy our independently chosen editorial selections, we may earn commissions to help fund the Wiki.

 Editor's Notes